-Corinna grew up playing classical music, but fell in love with folk music as a teenager.
+Corinna grew up playing classical music, but began exploring other styles as well as a teenager.
 At age 18 she was cast as the only American in the internationally touring fiddle-pop sensation Barrage, with whom she performed for two years.

-Corinna attended Michigan State University where she studied violin with Dmitri Berlinsky, was mentored by pedagogue Bob Phillips, and was a Featherstone Award recipient, earning her degree in Music Education with high honors.
-She then spent a year teaching violin and improvisation at the Mandeville Conservatory in Singapore.
-Since 2013, Corinna has been touring extensively with Adam Ezra Group, playing over 200 shows each year & releasing six albums together to date.
-She is also certified and licensed as an educator in Massachusetts.
+Corinna then attended Michigan State University where she studied violin with Dmitri Berlinsky, earning her degree and certification in Music Education with mentorship by pedagogue Bob Phillips.
+After a year teaching at the Mandeville Conservatory in Singapore, Corinna returned to the United States and has been touring extensively with Adam Ezra Group since 2013, playing over 200 shows each year & releasing six albums together to date.

+To date, Corinna has performed and taught in 44 states & nine countries.
 A passionate volunteer, Corinna and four string-playing friends set a world record playing their instruments at the summit of the 19,341ft Mt.
 Kilimanjaro; their expedition raised funds for Tanzania's Kilimahewa Educational Centre.
-She has also helped over 200 US concertgoers register to vote, and is currently active with Adam Ezra Group’s nonprofit organization Rallysound as well as the Waltham Mutual Aid Network.
+She has also helped over 200 US concertgoers register to vote, and is active with Adam Ezra Group’s nonprofit organization Rallysound as well as the Waltham Mutual Aid Network.